 Unlike a typical muscle car, the tight cockpit featured a simple but well-designed dash with simple gauges for speed, oil pressure, rpms and fuel level.
 The ergonomics were a step above what drivers of Vegas or Grimilins were used to, yet the Celica was comparable in price to all of them in their sportiest versions at under $2,000 in 1972.

 The Celica’s timing came at a critical time in the marketplace.
 The Datsun 240Z had turned the sports car market on its ear and a fuel crisis was looming.
 Although the Z car was popular, it cost more than the Celica making Toyota’s little coupe an alternative for those wanting Japanese quality in a sports car.
 Although far from being an economy car, the Celica’s light weight and small engine ensured that it would be well prepared for the two fuel crisis of the 70’s.
 30 mpg on the highway was easily obtainable with the four speed manual transmission.

 American customers preferred to trade performance for safety and convenience.
 Black bumper guards, air conditioning and a 3-speed automatic transmission became the hallmark of most US Celicas.
 4 and 5-speed manual transmissions had been standard and common elsewhere.
-European and JDM models were available with a 2.2L engine.
+European and JDM models were available with a 2.2L engine (2.2 in U.S. after 1975).
 Some of them in stripped down models with enhanced handling.

 The ultimate first generation Celicas were those with a DOHC configuration.
 A technical achievement usually reserved for the most expensive and advanced European sports cars, the 2.2L was available from the beginning.
 Code named 2T-G, it produced as much as 115 hp but never saw North American duty.